mathematica-mpr/covid_risk_score/README.md

 # covid_risk_score_paper

-Paper for 19andme methodology and validation.
+Working paper for the 19andme methodology and validation study.